 However, this is not an individual issue but one that involves the larger system we live in.
 This includes the lack of adequate and secure income, affordable housing, access to childcare and healthcare, and several other social and economic factors.
 All of these factors impact one’s ability to live a sustainable life.

-It is time to make some real changes around food and look at how we can create a more sustainable food system and increase community food security for the people of Chatham-Kent.
+It is time to make some real changes around food and look at how we can create a more sustainable food system for the people of Chatham-Kent.